fabrizim/Snap/README.md

     // how about default values?
     echo $snap->property('p2', 'no.such.meta', 'Oh well'); // will print "Oh well"

-Well, you might think thats boring, but if you use some imagination you can do some pretty neat things with that...
+Well, you might be thinking, "whoopdee doo buddy, thats pretty boring", but if you use some imagination you can do some pretty neat things.

-The Wordpress functionality is built around the Snap_Reflection object, and it really helps cut down on, what I find to be, verbose code...
+The Wordpress functionality is an example of what you can do to cut the fat on your plugin code and keep it a bit more modular and organized.

+Okay, lets get all infomercial - I'll do a before and after and explain why I think this is helpful.
+Here is some typical plugin code.

+    <?php

+    function namespace_some_action( $arg1, $arg2, $arg3 )
+    {
+        echo "Getting some action!";
+    }
+    add_action('some_action', 'namespace_some_action', 10, 3 );

+    function namespace_some_filter( $arg1 )
+    {
+        $arg1 = "You've been filtered!";
+        return $arg1;
+    }
+    add_action('some_filter', 'namespace_some_filter', 10 );

+Alright...